Standard Electrocardiography

 Figure 20.2-2.
 Waves, segments, and intervals in electrocardiography (ECG).

 Figure 20.2-3.
-Using a millimeter gid to measure the width (at a standard paper speed of 25 mm/s) and amplitude of electrocardiographic (ECG) waveforms.
+A millimeter grid used to measure the width and amplitude of electrocardiographic (ECG) waveforms.
+The standard paper speed is 25 mm/s.

 Figure 20.2-4.
 Determination of the electrical axis of the heart.

 Figure 20.2-5.
 ST-segment elevation.
-A, physiologic, upsloping ST-segment elevation.
+A, physiologic upsloping ST-segment elevation.
 B, J-point elevation with concave ST-segment elevation in early ventricular repolarization syndrome.
-C, early ventricular repolarization syndrome with a notched terminal R–wave phase.
-D, ST-segment elevation during an episode of Prinzmetal angina.
+C, early ventricular repolarization syndrome with a notched terminal R-wave phase.
+D, ST-segment elevation during an episode of vasospastic (Prinzmetal) angina.
 E, ST-segment elevation in acute myocardial infarction (Pardee wave).
 F, downsloping (coved) ST-segment elevation in Brugada syndrome.

 Figure 20.2-6.
 ST-segment depression.
 A, upsloping ST-segment depression.
 B, horizontal ST-segment depression.
 C, downsloping ST-segment depression.